gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 ``auth-node``
 -------------

+The **auth-node** will run *keystone*, the service used byt OpenStack to store information aobut users, passwords, and the available services.

+This is thus the main endpoint of an OpenStack installation, so that by giving the URL of the keystone service a client can get all the information it needs to operate on that specific cloud.
+The keystone URL is also needed by all the various services, since they will need to authenticate the clients against keystone and, in some cases, discover all the services provided by the OpenStack installation in order to perform specific tasks.

 Before staring we can quickly check if the remote ssh execution of the commands done in the `all nodes installation`_ section worked without problems::